jyfang6/trace/README.md

 `context_type`: Specifies the type of the context.
 Setting it to "triples" denotes the TRACE-Triple method.
 Setting it to "documents" denotes the TRACE-Doc method.
 Setting it to "all_documents" denotes using all the documents as context.

 `num_context`: Specifies the number of reasoning chains used for each question.

-## Contact:
-If you have any questions about the code, feel free to contact me via fangjy6@gmail.com.